munkeycigar/blog/content/blog/2018-11-29-setting-up-sftp-on-aws-ec2.md

   - AWS
   - SFTP
 ---
 I've recently setup a new instance of [AWS EC2](https://aws.amazon.com/ec2/)(Ubuntu 18.04) to host WordPress sites using [Docker](https://www.docker.com/).
-To make transferring of files a lot easier from my development machine to my ec2 instance, I set up a SFTP server.
+To make transferring of files a lot easier from my development environment to my ec2 instance, I set up an SFTP server.

-If anyone else is trying to do something similar, here are the steps I took.
+If anyone else is trying to do something similar, here is how you can do the same.

 1. Install vsftpd
    ```
    sudo apt-get install vsftpd
    ```
 2. Update the vsftpd.conf file (/etc/vsftpd.conf)
-   1. I created a copy of the original file and just created a new one with the following config
+   1. I created a copy of the original file and just created a new one
+      ```
+      mv /etc/vsftpd.conf /etc/vsftpd.conf_orig
+      touch /etc/vsftpd.conf
+      ```
+      The new one should have the following config
       ```
       listen=NO
       listen_ipv6=YES